sarthakk24/Web-Pro-Workshop-1/README.md

 ## **_Intro_**

-### I am Sarthak Sachdeva this repository is for all work done in wev pro workshop by me and my team
+### I am Sarthak Sachdeva this repository branch is for mini-project-1(portfolio website)

 ---